 It is illegal in almost every state for a landlord to retaliate against you for acting within your legal rights when you:

-- Complain about unsafe or illegal living conditions to a governmental entity (building inspector, fire official, etc.)
+- Complain about unsafe living conditions to a governmental entity (building inspector, fire official, etc.)

 - Deduct money from the rent and use it to fix defects in the rental unit